What Is Gustatory Sweating? Causes, Signs, Treatment, And More

 However, this is risky and not often advised, In this affected skin is replaced.

-For mild to severe symptoms of diabetic gustatory sweating, Topical treatment is safe – glycopyrrolate is safe, effective, well-tolerated, and convenient (4)
+For mild to severe diabetic gustatory sweating, Topical treatment is safe, effective, well-tolerated, and suitable (4)

 Around 10% of affected people require treatment.
-One of the more effective treatments is oral or topically applied glycopyrrolate.
+One of the more effective treatments is oral.

 It also has some side effects which have been seen in some patients during treatment. which include: